1958 in the Vietnam War: October

 The Ugly American, an anti-communist novel by Eugene Burdick and William Lederer, was published and serialized in The Saturday Evening Post.
 The novel was a scathing indictment of the personnel of the United States Department of State and other U.S. government agencies in the fictional Southeast Asian country of Sarakan, easily identifiable as South Vietnam.
 The book was influential and a bestseller.
-The hero of the book was modeled on CIA operative Colonel Edward Lansdale, a close collaborator of President Diem from 1954 to 1957.
+The hero of the book was modeled on CIA operative Colonel Edward Lansdale, a close collaborator of Diệm from 1954 to 1957.
 Most Americans working in Southeast Asia were portrayed as being insulated from the people of the country in which they lived.
 The communists by contrast worked in the villages winning "hearts and minds".
 The book has been criticized for its paternalistic portrayal of Southeast Asians and the simplistic solutions it advanced to defeat communism.

 The Ugly American contrasted sharply with Graham Greene's 1955 novel The Quiet American which portrayed a Lansdale-like character as naive and ineffective.

 December

-Le Duan, First Secretary of the Communist Party of Vietnam, made a clandestine visit to South Vietnam to assess the situation of the Viet Cong and the resistance to the Diem regime.
+Le Duan, First Secretary of the Communist Party of Vietnam, made a clandestine visit to South Vietnam to assess the situation of the VC and the resistance to the Diệm regime.
 North Vietnam assessed late-1958 and early-1959 as the "darkest period" of the communists in South Vietnam when the forces of South Vietnam "truly and efficiently destroyed our party."
 Communist party membership declined and nearly disappeared in some parts of South Vietnam.

 The PAVN and Pathet Lao occupied several villages in the Tchepone district of Laos, near the Demilitarized Zone dividing North from South Vietnam.
 North Vietnam claimed the villages had historically been part of Vietnam.

+In December, the CIA intercepted a communication from Hanoi stating that the Party Central Committee had decided to "open a new stage of the struggle" and agreed to provide support to the communist resistance in South Vietnam.

-The Diem government of South Vietnam, by the end of 1958, had killed 12,000 persons and arrested 40,000 in its campaign to repress the communists and other opposition in South Vietnam.
+The Diệm government, by the end of 1958, had killed 12,000 persons and arrested 40,000 in its campaign to repress the communists and other opposition in South Vietnam.